-Environmental site assessments, including Phase I and Phase II Environmental Assessments, are key components of many property evaluations.
+An environmental assessment, including Phase I and Phase II Environmental Assessments, is a key component of many property evaluations.
 These investigations establish the baseline conditions of a property so that the new owner cannot be held liable for preexisting environmental issues.
 They also uncover environmental risk factors that may require remediation.

 Phase I Environmental Assessment

 Phase I Environmental Site Assessments (ESAs) are performed in accordance with the EPA All Appropriate Inquiry (AAI) Rule and .
 These guidelines are straightforward standards that allow us to identify potential environmental liability.
 We do this by assessing the current and historical use of the property and adjoining properties.
 Phase I investigations include several steps:

 - Historical property records review and land-use research

 - Interviews with current and previous owners and occupants

 - Site inspection and review of current property operations and conditions

 - Regulatory environmental records, file, and database reviews

 - Level 1 vapor encroachment and intrusion assessments

 - Identification of Recognized Environmental Conditions (RECs), Historical RECs (HRECs) and Controlled RECs (CRECs) or other conditions indicative of potential environmental impact and financial liability